Renting vs. Buying: The True Cost of Home Ownership

 Speaking of taxes, is the news all bad?
 No. There is, after all, the mortgage interest deduction — probably the most highly-touted of all tax breaks.
 It’s often at the center of arguments about why home ownership is a “good” financial decision.
 After all, you get a tax break.
 How could you go wrong?

 For starters, those with the requisite income, who loathe debt in any form, may pay off their mortgages quickly enough that the mortgage interest deduction is not a major factor in their finances.
 Even for those who aren’t able to achieve early financial independence, many enter retirement without a mortgage or substantial interest deduction.
+And the increase in the standard deduction that took effect with the Tax Cuts and Jobs Act in 2017 cut the number of people who will benefit from the deduction approximately in half.

 Nevertheless, a number of retirees will carry a mortgage and get a deduction on their taxes.
 And, whereas we’ve been computing the costs of home ownership so far, this will actually be a credit.
 To compute it you’ll need to know your marginal tax rate and multiply that by the amount of the interest deduction, to get your tax savings.
 Since that tax rate is a function of your income, I’m going to leave this calculation as an exercise for the reader instead of attempting to generate a one-size fits all number.